-So will the Supreme Court decision determine the fate of DACA?
+So did the Supreme Court decision determine the fate of DACA?

 But not in the way intended by the Trump Administration.

-Rather, the legal death of DACA will transform into a political revival of the fight for the DREAM Act.
+Rather, as should be clear now, the legal battle over the legality of DACA will transform into a political revival of the fight for the DREAM Act.